Global Page Elements and Branding Requirements

 Requirements for the IEEE meta-navigation are as follows:

-• The upper-right side is reserved for single sign-on links if applicable to a website.
+- The upper-right side is reserved for single sign-on links if applicable to a website.
 To request single sign-on, please work with your IEEE employee representative to initiate a project with IEEE Information Technology.
-IEEE volunteers can reach out to the IEEE Experience Design Team at digital-innovations@ieee.org to start this process.
+IEEE volunteers can reach out to the IEEE Experience Design Team using the IEEE Experience Design Team Contact Form to start this process.

 Sample of IEEE meta-navigation: